cldrll/VarCall2016_Napoli/Projects/00-beforewestart_sum.md

 ```

-- Within ```students``` there is a folder with your name. **All you rwork should be done within this folder!**.
-Every time check that you are in the right place.
+- Within ```students``` there is a folder with your name. **All your work should be done within this folder!** Every time check that you are in the right place.
 TO navigate to your folder:

 ```
 [corso@benode01 ~]$ cd students/myname